 A stand-alone video production featuring the performance of a recording artist or artists.

 A podcast series that captivates listeners through engaging storytelling, strong content, and high production quality.
-Whether narrative-driven, interview-based, or informational, entries should resonate with audiences and effectively use audio or audio/video to inform or entertain.
-Please submit one episode per series in this category.
+Whether narrative-driven, interview-based, or informational, entries should resonate with audiences and effectively use audio to inform or entertain.

 A single production over 3 minutes but less than 30 minutes in length, on any subject (NOT including animation).